Milling

 Conventional Milling (kerf right) is preferred otherwise, it is more stable but may rub more, as the teeth slide into and across the already cut material until they begin to peel a thin sliver of material, which grows to be thick as the teeth exit the cut zone.

 In order to perform milling tasks you will first need to have a milling tool set up for the machine you want to work on.
 Bear in mind that you are able to add bits via the Processing Options window, but if this is done the bit will not be saved.
-In order for the bit to be saved you need to add it via the Machines module.
+In order for the bit to be saved you need to add it via the Machines mode.

 When you process the geometry you will need to select a milling tool on the main processing options dialog, and then press the Show Tool Options button.
 Through the tool options you will be able to select the bit that you want to use for milling, whether a roughing cut should be used, and a number of other parameters.